Shopping Cart

 In the past, there has been some controversy over the safety of swaddling techniques, with some calls to stop swaddling babies altogether.
 However, recent studies have shown that swaddling (as long as it's done correctly) is completely safe and even encouraged by most pediatricians and newborn sleep experts.

-Swaddle wraps remove the need for a loose blanket in your baby's crib and help your newborn spend more time sleeping on their back, face up, which can help reduce the risk of SIDS even further.
+Swaddle wraps remove the need for a loose blanket in your baby's crib and help your newborn spend more time sleeping on their back, face up.
 As long as your swaddling technique is correct, swaddling is safe for daytime and nighttime sleep.

 The Zen Swaddle is designed to be even more effective and safe than regular swaddle blankets.
 With breathable fabric options and a parent-friendly design that makes it easier to get a safe, snug fit every time, the gently weighted Zen Swaddle blankets keep your newborn comfy, cozy, and safe while snoozing.

 The new Zen One™ swaddle is designed to grow with your baby through all the stages of swaddling.
-Like the Zen Swaddle wearable blankets, it's gently weighted on the chest and sides, but instead of using wings to keep baby snug, there’s a secure inner arm band and zipper that can be used for arms down, free, in, or out.
-The removable mesh sleeves give the swaddle extra breath-ability and make swaddling safe with one or both arms out, like many babies prefer.
+Like the Zen Swaddle wearable blankets, it's gently weighted on the chest and sides, but instead of using wings to keep baby snug, there’s a secure inner armband and zipper that can be used for arms down, free, in, or out.
+The removable mesh sleeves give the swaddle extra breath-ability and make swaddling safe with one or both arms out, as many babies prefer.

 Regardless of your choice of swaddle, the Zen Sack™ is a great transition aid.
 The gently weighted center provides extra comfort for your baby to get used to sleeping un-swaddled.